Metaphor-based Jailbreak Attacks on Text-to-Image Models: Experiments

-\begin{itemize}[leftmargin=*] \item \textit{Bypass Rate (BR)} evaluates the stealthiness of adversarial prompts.
-It is defined as the proportion of adversarial prompts that successfully bypass the defense mechanisms among all generated adversarial prompts.
+Attack effectiveness metrics aim to evaluate whether adversarial prompts successfully bypass the safety mechanism while inducing T2I models to generate sensitive images.
+Specifically, \textit{BR} is defined as the proportion of adversarial prompts that successfully bypass the defense mechanisms among all generated adversarial prompts.
 Formally,

-where $X_{adv}$ denotes the set of all adversarial prompts generated by the attack method. \item \textit{Attack Success Rate based on Classifier (ASR-C)} employs an existing sensitive image detector $D(\cdot)$ to determine whether the generated images contain NSFW content.
-Specifically, we use the NudeNet~\cite{nudenet} detector for sexual content, and Q16~\cite{schramowski2022can} for violent, disturbing, and illegal content.
+where $X_{adv}$ denotes the set of all adversarial prompts generated by the attack method.
+Moreover, considering that generated images typically include complex visual elements that often cause failed recognition for existing NSFW image classifiers, we use three metrics to assess the sensitive semantics of generated images.
+First, \textit{ASR-C} employs an existing sensitive image detector $D(\cdot)$ to determine whether the generated images contain NSFW content.
+We use the NudeNet~\cite{nudenet} detector for sexual content, and Q16~\cite{schramowski2022can} for violent, disturbing, and illegal content.
 Formally,

-where $M(x_{adv})$ represents the image generated from $x_{adv}$, and $D(M(x_{adv})) \in \{0,1\}$ indicates whether the image contains NSFW content ($1$ for NSFW, $0$ otherwise). \item \textit{Attack Success Rate based on MLLM (ASR-MLLM):} This metric utilizes a pretrained multi-modal large language model (MLLM) to assess whether the generated images contain NSFW content.
-Details are provided in Appendix~Sec.~\ref{sec-app-mllm}. \item \textit{Fr\'echet Inception Distance~(FID)} measures the distributional difference between images generated from sensitive prompts and those generated from adversarial prompts:
+where $M(x_{adv})$ represents the image generated from $x_{adv}$, and $D(M(x_{adv})) \in \{0,1\}$ indicates whether the image contains NSFW content ($1$ for NSFW, $0$ otherwise).
+Second, \textit{ASR-MLLM} utilizes a pretrained multi-modal large language model (MLLM) to assess whether the generated images contain NSFW content.
+Details are shown in Appendix.sec~\ref{sec-app-mllm}.
+Third, to evaluate the semantic similarity of generated images with sensitive prompts, we use \textit{FID} metric to assess the distributional difference between images generated from sensitive prompts and those generated from adversarial prompts: